 What are titer tests?
 Are they appropriate for your pet?
 Vaccines, whether for people or our pets, have always been a hot-button issue.
 I have spent a fair amount of time researching to decide what vaccinations I feel are necessary for my two dogs.
 Of course no one wants their pet to contract potentially deadly diseases, especially if there is a way to protect against them!
 But vaccinations, unfortunately, do come with some risks too.
 I’ve always been on the side of appropriately, but not over, vaccinating my dogs for diseases that are potentially deadly and/or common due to where we live and our lifestyle.

-It's been common for quite some time for veterinarians to recommend vaccinating pets yearly, but studies are now starting to show that many common vaccinations actually provide pets with disease protection for much longer than a year.
-This leaves many pet owners wondering if vaccinating so frequently is necessary, and if it may even be doing more harm than good.
-For pet owners who want to do what they can to ensure their pets are protected against disease, but who also don't want to needlessly over vaccinate, having your vet preform yearly titer tests is an alternate option.
+It was common for many years for veterinarians to recommend vaccinating pets yearly.
+But studies are now starting to show that many common vaccinations actually provide pets with disease protection for much longer.
+This leaves many pet owners wondering if vaccinating so frequently is necessary.
+For pet owners who want to do what they can to ensure their pets are protected against disease, but who also don’t want to needlessly over-vaccinate, having your vet perform yearly titer tests is an alternate option.

-It's important to note that, although you can run titer tests for rabies, in the US laws still requires that your pet be vaccinated against rabies.
-Some vets, groomers, dog sitters, etc will accept titer results in lieu of regular vaccinations, however not all do.
+It’s important to note that, although you can run titer tests for rabies, US laws still require that your pet be vaccinated against rabies.
+Some vets, groomers, dog sitters, etc. will accept titer results in lieu of regular vaccinations, however not all do.